-- 1. Go to Jira administration > Applications > Jira Service Management > Configuration: - Under the heading Notifications, select Yes.
+- 1. Go to Jira administration > Applications > Jira Service Management > Configuration: - Under the heading Notifications, select Yes for the question Should customers receive Jira notifications?.
 This tells your project to stop blocking Jira notifications for customers. - 3.
 Disable the service desk notifications in Project settings > Customer notifications. - 4.
 For each rule, select Edit and deselect the Enable checkbox at the bottom. - 5.
 Go to your Jira notification scheme and customize the notifications for your customers, agents, and admins.